-Avoid data/content loss and unnecessary costs by subscribing to WordPress and content updates.
+Avoid data/content loss and unnecessary support and restoration-related costs by subscribing to an WordPress Website System Maintenance Plan.

 Updates can also provide new features!
 Sometimes the features will be pretty exciting, sometimes you will hardly notice, but it’s always good to have access to all of the latest stuff.

 The problem with a “if it ain’t broke…” mentality: You can’t keep running an old version of your site forever.
-Someday you’re going to (hopefully) want to update the look with a new theme, and that will require WordPress updates.
-Or you’re going to want to utilize new functionality with a great new plugin, and that will require an update.
+Someday you’re going to (hopefully) want to update the look with a new theme, some bells and whistles, along with fresh content, and that will require your WordPress installation to be current.
 When updates are maintained, the less likely your web site will run in to problems, like crashing when updating from an antiquated version to the current one.

 We’ve encountered this many times.
 When we’re hired to make changes to an existing site, it’s sometimes so outdated, we can’t perform the updates needed and we have to start over with a new site, and import their old content.
 For a small site, this might not be a big deal, but for complex sites, it can get very expensive.